opensource-observer/oso/docs/metrics/dependents.md

 }
 ```

-## Setting Constraints on the Dependent/Dependency Ecosystem
+## Constraints on Dependency Analysis

-Within the context of OS Observer, we have currently imposed the following constraints on our dependent/dependency mapping:
+For Open Source Observer, we've set the following constraints for our dependency analysis:

-1. We only consider direct dependents, omitting indirect ones from our indexing.
-2. Our focus is solely on packages essential for production.
-Developer dependencies are disregarded in our dependency graph.
+1. Only direct dependents are considered, excluding indirect ones.
-3. The scope of the dependency mapping is limited to a designated collection or the union of a collection set.
-This approach maintains manageable indexing processes on our end and fosters a clearer understanding of the most critical relationships among packages within an ecosystem.
+2. Dependency analysis is restricted to specific collections or the union of specific collection sets.
+This ensures a more manageable indexing process and a clearer understanding of critical package relationships within an ecosystem.

-Without these constraints, it's possible for certain packages to become indirect dependents or dependencies for nearly every piece of open-source software code written.
+Without such constraints, certain packages might appear as indirect dependents or dependencies for a vast majority of open source projects.

 ### Example

-> Note: this is made-up example.
-We'll add a real one based on a real dependency graph soon.
+> Note: This is a hypothetical example.
+Real-world examples based on actual dependency graphs will be added soon.

-Consider a collection of "Ethereum Developer Tools" with projects like `ethers` and `wagmi` and a collection called "Optimism Applications" that includes user-facing applications like `velodrome-finance` and `zora`.

-Assuming `velodrome-finance` includes `ethers` in its dependencies and `zora` includes both `ethers` and `wagmi`, then `ethers` would have two dependents and `wagmi` would have one.
-These relationships are shown in the diagram below.
+Consider a collection of "Ethereum Developer Tools" with projects like `ethers` and `wagmi` and another collection called "Optimism Applications" with projects like `velodrome-finance` and `zora`.
+If `velodrome-finance` depends on `ethers`, and `zora` depends on both `ethers` and `wagmi`, then `ethers` has two dependents, and `wagmi` has one.

 ```
 Ecosystems: Ethereum Developer Tools & Optimism Applications